miralchangela/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis-
+# Pewlett Hackard Analysis
-PH analysis using SQL language in PGadmin 4 software.
+Click on the link to view PH analysis code: